garysheng/oldtogold/README.md

    - The extraction process saves progress after each file
    - If interrupted, running again will resume from the last unprocessed file
    - You can safely stop and restart the process at any time
+   - **Note:** For large chat histories, the process can take several dozen seconds per file.
+It's recommended to run extractions overnight or during periods when you don't need your computer for other intensive tasks.

 2. **View results**:
    ```bash